 As we head into the final stretch of the year 2021 (can you believe it??), we’re sure your heads are a-buzz with ideas to implement for the up and coming year.
-Dining guests are becoming markedly more nutrition conscious as the COVID years have made us more aware of our health than ever before.
+Dining guests are becoming markedly more nutrition-conscious as the COVID years have made us more aware of our health than ever before.
 So, maybe you’re thinking about putting the nutrition information on your menu?
 Googling things like “nutrition analysis for restaurants” are we?
 We get it.
-There’s lots of reasons to do it, but it’s also a big job.
+There are lots of reasons to do it, but it’s also a big job.
 So if you don’t fit the bracket of a restaurant with 20+ locations, is it worth it?
-The emerging data says it is, and then some..
+The emerging data says it is, and then some.

 An Inside Look